Company in Chinatown

 As a second-generation Chinese American, Chinatown was always a place of comfort growing up—where I’d see my dentist, get haircuts, and meet family friends over dim sum.

-In recent years, though, that rhythm has started to shift.
+But in recent years, though, that rhythm has started to shift.
 Family businesses are closing, longtime residents are being priced out, and new developments are reshaping the skyline.

 - Brandon Lu (blu), 2025